weicaijiang/coze-loop/README.md

 [CozeLoop ](https://www.coze.cn/loop) (CozeLoop) is a developer-oriented, platform-level solution focused on the development and operation of AI agents.
 It addresses various challenges faced during the AI agent development process, providing full lifecycle management capabilities from development, debugging, evaluation, to monitoring.

-Based on the commercial version, CozeLoop introduces a community edition that offers developers free access to core foundational feature modules.
+Based on the commercial version, CozeLoop introduces a open-source edition that offers developers free access to core foundational feature modules.
 By sharing its core technology framework in an open-source model, developers can customize and extend according to business needs, facilitating community co-construction, sharing, and exchange, helping developers participate in AI agent exploration and practice with zero barriers.

 ## What can CozeLoop do?
 CozeLoop helps developers efficiently develop and operate AI agents by providing full-lifecycle management capabilities.
 Whether it's prompt engineering, AI agent evaluation, or monitoring and optimization after deployment, CozeLoop offers powerful tools and intelligent support, significantly simplifying the AI agent development process and improving the performance and stability of AI agents.